rgreinho/trauma/SLSA.md

 >   particular, immutable revision.
 In git, this is the {repo URL +
 >   branch/tag/ref + commit ID}.

-We are using `git` as our CVS, which meets these requirements, so we're good here ✅.
+We are using `git` as our VCS, which meets these requirements, so we're good here ✅.

 ### ✅ [Build - Build service]